 Be patient, live your journey out…then come home to be with me.

-One of them being Mr. Don Reeves, a sixty year old gentleman from Texas, USA.
-His empathizing words have meant so much to this lad.
+One of them is Mr Don Reeves, a sixty-year-old gentleman from Texas, USA.
+His empathising words have meant so much to this lad.
 He shared this beautiful painting he did in 1996 of his beloved dog Samson for our readers along with this letter:

 I would like to extend my condolences on the loss of your beloved Kaali.
 I am almost 60 years old and have had dogs my whole life.
 When I married years ago, my wife and I had dogs.
 I understand the heartache of such a loss.
 I have been an animal lover my whole life and it never gets easier to say goodbye to a loved one (human or four-legged fur baby!)

 Reading of your loss brought up all the tears and grief of so many goodbyes.
 Fortunately, I have lived long enough to know that it is just a part of the human experience and I believe we will see all our loved ones (four-legged fur babies and human family) again when it is our time to cross over to spirit.
 I look forward to it.
 May God, Goddess, All There Is bless you on your journey and that of your beloved Kaali.